tolmv/plugin_for_Pymol/README.md

 Theory
 ------------------
 The use of restraints is important in Alchemical Free Energy calculations as it prevents the ligand from leaving the protein binding pocket while it is not interacting with the environment \[4].
-The set of restraints, proposed by Boresch et al. \[1],not only allows to keep the ligand in a specific orientation relative to the binding pocket, but also provides an analytical solution for corresponding ΔG component.
-This set of restraints needs to be harmonic and is comprised by one distance, two angles, and three dihedrals, to be applied between three atoms of the ligand and three of the protein, as shown in Fig.1
+The set of restraints, proposed by Boresch et al. \[1], not only allows to keep the ligand in a specific orientation relative to the binding pocket, but also provides an analytical solution for corresponding ΔG component.
+This set of restraints needs to be harmonic and is comprised by one distance, two angles, and three dihedral angles, to be applied between three atoms of the ligand and three of the protein, as shown in Fig.1

 ![image](images/restraints.png)